kotlin-orm/ktorm/README.md

 # What's Ktorm?

 Ktorm is a lightweight and efficient ORM Framework for Kotlin directly based on pure JDBC.
 It provides strong-typed and flexible SQL DSL and convenient sequence APIs to reduce our duplicated effort on database operations.
-All the SQLs, of course, are generated automatically.
-Ktorm is open source under the license of Apache 2.0.
-Leave your star if it's helpful to you.
+All the SQL statements, of course, are generated automatically.
+Ktorm is open source and available under the Apache 2.0 license.
+Please leave a star if you've found this library helpful!

 For more documentation, go to our site: [https://ktorm.liuwj.me](https://ktorm.liuwj.me).